mdn/data/CONTRIBUTING.md

 Thanks for taking the time to contribute to [MDN Web Docs](https://developer.mozilla.org)! :tada:
 This file lists some general guidelines to help you contribute effectively.

+## Publishing a release

+Details about publishing a release can be found in the [publishing guide](./docs/publishing.md).

 ## Types of contribution

 There are many ways you can help improve this repository!
 For example: